 Every part of a Net Zero Home works together in harmony to create the ultimate energy efficient living space.
-Like a well-oiled machine, every aspect of the home is necessary to ensure peak performance.
-Through advanced building techniques, technologies, and products, builders can significantly reduce a home’s energy consumption.
-Here are some examples of the techniques and products used to offer this energy efficient lifestyle.
+Every aspect of the home, including the building envelope, mechanical systems, and renewable energy systems, works together as a system to ensure peak performance.
+Through advanced “building science” techniques, technologies, and products, builders can significantly reduce a home’s energy consumption.
+Here are the three main components of a Net Zero Home.

 Smaller HVAC/Mechanical Systems

-Qualified Net Zero Builders understand how to incorporate these building techniques into a comfortable, energy efficient home allowing you and your family to have piece of mind.
+CHBA Qualified Net Zero Builders and Renovators understand how to incorporate these building techniques into a well-built, energy efficient home that is the ultimate in comfort and efficiency.

 To learn more about Net Zero Homes or to find a Qualified Net Zero Builder/Renovator in your area, visit netzerohome.com.
 Plus, follow CHBA Net Zero on Instagram to see a variety of Net Zero/Net Zero Ready Homes and all they have to offer!